oracle-livelabs/partner-solutions/build-an-intelligent-apex-app/introduction/introduction.md

 * **Author:** *Adrian Png, Senior Cloud Solutions Architect, Insum Solutions Inc.*

-There are many options for web application developers when deciding how to store files alongside data in the database.
-In this workshop, you will learn how to implement an external file storage solution for Oracle APEX applications using the *Oracle Cloud Infrastructure* (OCI) Object Storage.
+Machine learning has been used in many industries and applications to support decision making, augment control systems, and optimizing processes.
+In this workshop, you will learn how to prepare data, train and deploy a machine learning model, and then use it in an Oracle APEX application to predict resale flat prices, using little or no code.

-Estimated Time: 60 minutes
+Estimated Time: 90 minutes

 ### Objectives

 In this workshop, you will:

+* Provision an Oracle Autonomous Database.
-* Create an Oracle Autonomous Database instance and configure the database for
+* Provision an Oracle APEX workspace and database schema.
+* Load data from external data sources.
-* Create a machine learning model using OML Notebooks
+* Train and deploy a machine learning model using Oracle Machine Learning AutoML user interface.

-* Create the required OCI resources to support using the *Object Storage Service* (OSS) in Oracle APEX applications.
-* Interact with the OSS in an Oracle APEX application using the OCI REST APIs.
+* Build an Oracle APEX application that integrates machine learning.

 ### Prerequisites

 This lab assumes you have:

 * Access to an Oracle Cloud tenancy.
+* Heard about *Machine Learning*.
 * Basic knowledge of Oracle APEX and PL/SQL development.
 * Familiarity with Database is desirable, but not required.
 * Some understanding of cloud and database terms is helpful.